 § 15 Transfer of shares

-(2) If a shareholder purchases further shares in addition to his original share, these shall remain legally independent.
+(2) Where shareholders purchase further shares in addition to their original share, these remain legally independent.

-(3) An agreement concluded in notarial form shall be required for the transfer of shares by shareholders.
+(3) An agreement concluded in notarial form is required for the transfer of shares by shareholders.

-(4) An agreement establishing the shareholder’s obligation to transfer a share shall likewise require notarial form.
-However, an agreement concluded without such notarial form shall become valid once the transfer agreement is concluded pursuant to subsection (3).
+(4) An agreement establishing a shareholder’s obligation to transfer a share likewise requires notarial form.
+However, an agreement concluded without such notarial form becomes valid once the transfer agreement is concluded pursuant to subsection (3).